-From the mountain peaks to dramatic windswept coasts of Ireland there's nowhere quite like it to get back to nature and bask in some truly wild great outdoors.
+From the mountain peaks to dramatic windswept coasts of Ireland there's nowhere quite like it to get back to nature.
+Here are the top wild places to visit in Ireland.

 It's been said that the "wilderness is healing, a therapy for the soul" and anyone who has spent the times in the wilds of Ireland, taking in the fresh air and lush surrounds can surely attest to this.